Create VMs with KVM on Oracle Linux

 sudo systemctl status libvirtd.service

-Output indicates the service is enabled and running.
+Output shows the service or sockets as enabled and running.

 Setup Cockpit Web Console to manage KVM on Oracle Linux